Trevor Simpson

-Trevor Simpson (born 1951), is a male former diver who competed for Great Britain and England.
+Trevor Simpson (born 17 March 1951) is a former diver who competed for Great Britain and England.

 Diving career

 Simpson represented Great Britain at the 1976 Summer Olympics.

-He also represented England and won a bronze medal in the 3 metres springboard, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
+Simpson also represented England and won a bronze medal in the 3 metres springboard, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
 Four years later he competed again for England in the springboard event, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.

-He competed for the Highgate Diving Club.
+Simpson competed for the Highgate Diving Club.